Engine Modes

 - Connection management -- Add, edit, and test database connections.

-- Permission editor -- Visual builder for filter, columns, check, and preset rules.
+- Permission editor -- Visual builder for where clauses, columns, validate, and default/overwrite rules.

-- Role management -- Create roles and assign permissions with one click.
+- Role management -- Assign roles inline on permissions and actions.

 - User management -- View users, assign roles, manage sessions.